HarichandanaThoopukari/Coldguard-UdhbavaHackathon/README.md

 Technicians
 Software development team
 Dashboard users (remote monitors)

-❌ Existing System Limitations
+❌ Existing System Limitations:

 Fully manual and error-prone
 No automatic alerts
 Paper logs can be lost/damaged
 No historical analytics
 No remote monitoring
 Poor tracking of power failures

-🤝 Assumptions
+🤝 Assumptions:

 Temperature values are entered manually but accurately Basic internet access is available
 Users know how to use digital systems
 Threshold values are predefined
 Storage units have unique identification numbers

-🚀 Future Scope
+🚀 Future Scope:

 Integrate actual IoT sensors in next version
 AI-based spoilage prediction
 Automated cooling control